Buying Marijuana Seeds in United States 20202020 Laws on Using, Possessing, Growing, and Buying Cannabis Seeds in USA.

 Legal Analysis: Medical Marijuana Possession in the U.S.

-In New Jersey, where the law governing medical cannabis was passed in 2010, you can legally possess two ounces of usable weed for medicinal use at any time.
-Go to Montana, however, and that amount drops to one ounce.
-The limits are different, yet again, in Delaware; the legal marijuana limit for patients is six usable ounces.
+In New Jersey, where the law governing medical cannabis was passed in 2010, you can legally possess three ounces of usable weed for medicinal use at any time.
+Go to Montana, however, and that amount drops to one ounce per day and five ounces in a month.
+The limits are different, yet again, in Delaware; the legal marijuana limit for patients is three ounces at once and six usable ounces per month.

 The laws differ in New Hampshire, where you can possess two ounces of usable marijuana during a 10-day period by law for medical purposes.
 A timeframe is also in place for patients in Illinois, who can have 2.5 ounces of usable weed over a 14-day period.